getpawprint/slate/source/includes/_web_requests.md

 (none)
 ```

-Submits a complete request.
-A request is complete if it contains:

-- A complete web_user object
-- One or more complete pet objects
-  - If one or more pet objects are not complete, request creation will not succeed
-- A reason for the request
-- An electronic signature
-- A place
+Validates a request (see above for rules), and performs the following actions:

-- A Stripe token for payment, if it's a paid request
+1. Checks for a Stripe token for payment, if it's a paid request

-Once the request has been validated, the following actions will be performed:

-1. Create a "ghost" `user` from the `web_user` in the request.
+2. Create a "ghost" `user` from the `web_user` in the request.
 This has the same attributes as a regular user account, except the `type` is 5
 and the user has no password.
 Hence, they will not be able to log in to the app, but they should be prompted to set a password
 and finish setting up their account.
-2. Create `pet`s from the `web_pet`s in the request.
+3. Create `pet`s from the `web_pet`s in the request.
 These are the same as any other pet in the database.
-3. Create the appropriate `user_pet` relationships.
+4. Create the appropriate `user_pet` relationships.
 These are the same as any other `user_pet` relationship in the database.
-4. Create the `request` in the database.
+5. Create the `request` in the database.
 This is the same as any other request in the database.

 ### HTTP Request
 `POST /web_request/:webrequestid`